-Getting sick when you’re breastfeeding and have a baby to take care of can be challenging.
-Some moms wonder – should I keep breastfeeding when I’m sick?
-Is there a way to avoid a drop in milk supply when sick?
+Getting sick as a breastfeeding parent can be stressful.
+You might wonder – should I keep breastfeeding when I’m sick?
+Is there a way to avoid a drop in milk supply when I’m sick?
 How can I increase my milk supply after being sick?
+Here’s what you need to know.

 In almost all cases when you’re sick, yes, you should keep breastfeeding your baby.
 This is true whether you’re exclusively pumping or nurse at times.